NIDDK Central Repository Data and Documentation Submission Guidelines

 - data collected on forms

-- data resulting from lab tests, genotyping ,etc
+- data resulting from lab tests, genotyping, etc.

-- analysis data
+- analysis data (derived data used for publication)

 - Study Documentation